atom/atom/docs/rfcs/002-atom-nightly-releases.md

 A user who wants to use the latest improvements to Atom each day can go to atom.io, download the Atom Nightly release, and install it on their machine.
 This release can be installed alongside Atom Stable and Atom Beta.

 Each night when there are new commits to Atom's `master` branch, a scheduled CI build creates a new Atom Nightly release with packages for Windows, macOS, and Linux.
-These packages are automatically uploaded to a new GitHub release on the `atom/atom-nightly` repository using a nightly version based off of the current `dev` version in `master` (e.g. v1.29.0-dev.1 or v1.29.0-dev.20180601).
+These packages are automatically uploaded to a new GitHub release on the `atom/atom-nightly-releases` repository using a monotonically-increasing nightly version based off of the version in `master` (e.g. `v1.29.0-nightly1`).

-Every 6 hours, an Atom Nightly release installed on Windows or macOS checks for a new update by consulting Electron's [update.electronjs.org](update-electron) service.
+Every 4 hours, an Atom Nightly release installed on Windows or macOS checks for a new update by consulting Electron's [update.electronjs.org](update-electron) service.
 If a new update is available, it is downloaded in the background and the user is notified to restart Atom once it's complete.
-This update flow is the same as what users experience in Atom Stable or Beta releases but occurs more frequently.
+This update flow is the same as what users experience in Atom Stable or Beta releases but updates occur more frequently.

-Linux users must manually download nightly releases for now as there isn't an easy way to automatically install new updates across the various Linux distrubutions.
+Linux users must manually download nightly releases for now as there isn't an easy way to automatically install new updates across the various Linux distributions.
 We may consider providing updatable [AppImage](http://appimage.org/) packages in the future; this will be proposed in a separate RFC.

 ## Drawbacks